7 Effective Yoga Poses For Depression You Can Do At Home

 To know more about the pose, click here: Balasana

 2. Sethu Bandhasana (Bridge Pose)

-Sethu Bandhasana strengthens the back muscles and relieves a tired back.
+Sethu Bandhasana strengthens the back muscles, buttocks, and hamstrings and relieves a tired back.
 It helps you relax and works wonders for people suffering from stress, anxiety, and depression.

 Sethu Bandhasana opens up your heart, making you feel light and at ease.
 To do the pose, lie down on the floor on your back.
 Keep your arms on the floor on either side with the palms facing down.
 Lift your legs by folding them at the knees.
 Make sure the ankles and knees are in a straight line, and the feet are a few inches apart.
 Then, gently lift your entire back off the floor and stay there for a few seconds.
 While doing this, your thighs should be parallel to each other, and your chest should touch your chin.
 Make sure you do not bend your chin.

 To know more about the pose, click here: Sethu Bandhasana